 · Give bank anglers plenty of room.

 · Share prime holes with other anglers.
 Do not block fishing holes.

 · Repeatedly fishing or motoring back through a hole can be unfair to other river users.
 Give other boaters the opportunity to fish an area.

 · Before joining a hog line or group of other anglers, ask if they mind and let them know what you are doing.
 Make sure you have the proper gear to do this safely –it’s not always easy.

 · Do not fish over or harass spawning fish.

 · Watch your wake.
-“Slow no-wake” is defined as operating a boat at the slowest speed necessary to maintain steerage and that reduces or eliminates waves that appear as whitewater behind the boat.
+“Slow no-wake" is defined as operating a boat at the slowest speed necessary to maintain steerage and reducing or eliminating waves that appear as whitewater behind the boat.

 · Avoid power turns, especially when other users are nearby or when operating on narrow rivers.

 · Avoid shallow waters for water sports where wave amplitudes are higher and can “stack” when there’s a lot of boating activity.